snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

 @AdminPresentationDataDrivenEnumeration(optionFilterParams = { @OptionFilterParam(param = "type.key", value = "TAX_CODE", paramType = OptionFilterParamType.STRING) })
 protected String taxCode;
 ```
++ optionFilterParams - Additional parameters to refine the query that is used to specify which values will be visible in the drop-down menu.
++ param = "type.key" - The field name in the target entity that should be used to refine the query.
+In this case type is from the DataDrivenEnumerationValue and key is from DataDrivenEnumeration.
++ value = "TAX_CODE" - The field value that should match for any items returned from the query.
++ paramType = OptionFilterParamType.STRING - This is the type for the value stored in this OptionFilterParam annotation.

 The @AdminPresentationDataDrivenEnumeration annotation specifies that the field taxCode will be assigned a value from the set of DataDrivenEnumerationValues which have type.key = "TAX_CODE".
 The admin console will display a drop-down menu containing this set of values.

-+ `optionFilterParams` - Additional parameters to refine the query that is used to specify which values will be visible in the drop-down menu.
-+ `param = "type.key"` - The field name in the target entity class that should be used to refine the query.
-In this case `type` is from the `DataDrivenEnumerationValueImpl` object and `key` is from `DataDrivenEnumerationImpl` object.
-+ `value = "TAX_CODE"` - The field value that should match for any items returned from the query.
-+ `paramType = OptionFilterParamType.STRING` - This is the type for the value stored in this OptionFilterParam annotation.

-Here is a more complex example:
+Here is alternate example illustrating the creation of a drop-down whose values come from CategoryImpl.names:

 ```java
 @Column(name = "NAME")